Aliases for C8A Gene

-C8A (Complement Component 8, Alpha Polypeptide) is a Protein Coding gene.
-Diseases associated with C8A include c8 deficiency, type i and immunodeficiency due to a late component of complements deficiency.
-Among its related pathways are Immune System and Complement and coagulation cascades.
+C8A (Complement Component 8 Alpha Subunit) is a Protein Coding gene.
+Diseases associated with C8A include c8 deficiency, type i and immunodeficiency due to a late component of complement deficiency.
+Among its related pathways are Complement and coagulation cascades and Immune System.
 GO annotations related to this gene include protein complex binding and complement binding.
 An important paralog of this gene is C6.

 UniProtKB/Swiss-Prot for C8A Gene

 Constituent of the membrane attack complex (MAC) that plays a key role in the innate and adaptive immune response by forming pores in the plasma membrane of target cells.
 C8A inserts into the target membrane, but does not form pores by itself.